sensu/sensu-docs/content/sensu-go/6.7/plugins/assets.md

 You can use dynamic runtime assets to provide the plugins, libraries, and runtimes you need to automate your monitoring workflows.
 Sensu supports dynamic runtime assets for [checks][6], [filters][7], [mutators][8], and [handlers][9].

+Use the [Sensu Catalog][33] to find, configure, and install many dynamic runtime assets directly from your browser.
+Follow the Catalog prompts to configure the Sensu resources you need and start processing your observability data with a few clicks.

-You can discover, download, and share dynamic runtime assets using [Bonsai, the Sensu asset hub][16].
+You can also discover, download, and share dynamic runtime assets using [Bonsai, the Sensu asset hub][16].
 Read [Use assets to install plugins][23] to get started.

 {{% notice note %}}